ibm-mas/cli/docs/guides/airgap-install.md

 Populate the Mirror
 -------------------------------------------------------------------------------
-Mirroring the images is simple.
-You must select the version of IBM Maximo Operator Catalog that you want to mirror and the content that you wish to mirror.
+Mirroring the images is a simple but time consuming process, this step must be performed from a system with internet connectivity and network access your private registry, but does not need access to your target OpenShift cluster.

 !!! tip
     You can also use this command to mirror the images for OpenShift itself, but that is beyond the scope of this guide.